vEnhance/1802/src/scalint.typ

   The way to remember this is that "$dif S approx (dif V) / (dif r)$": if you multiply a bit of surface by a bit of the radial component, you get a chunk of volume of the sphere.
-  And since we saw in @sec-triple that $dif V = r dif r dif theta dif z$, the formula for $dif S$ is what you get when you divide out $dif r$ and set $r = R$.
+  And since we saw in @ch-triple that $dif V = r dif r dif theta dif z$, the formula for $dif S$ is what you get when you divide out $dif r$ and set $r = R$.

   Alternatively, each patch on the cylinder can be thought of as